tracenyx/nyx/README.md

 - **Policy conflict detection** — flags contradictions before you apply them
 - **Compliance gap analysis** — maps your policy coverage against SOC2, PCI-DSS, HIPAA (Aegis)
 - **"Why was this blocked?"** — AI explains any policy decision in plain language
+- **FQDN egress interrogation** — ask in plain English:
+  _"Has any pod attempted egress to sfrclak.com in the last 24 hours?"_
+  _"Which pods are making unexpected calls to blob.core.windows.net?"_
+  _"Show me all egress to domains not on our approved list"_ Nyx queries your flow logs and returns precise, actionable answers

 > All AI processing happens within Tracenyx infrastructure.
 We send only anonymised, aggregated traffic patterns to our AI provider — never pod names, IP addresses, or raw flow records.
 Aegis customers can enable Private AI mode for fully isolated processing.